HomeLatest NewsCyber SecurityDitch vendor lock-in, act on open and resilient IT in 2026, says SUSE’s Peter Lees

 Advertisement

-Lees also said AI adoption would demand infrastructure that is context-aware and secure by design, arguing that open source approaches can help organisations retain platform flexibility while meeting requirements.
+Lees also said AI adoption would demand infrastructure that is context-aware and secure by design, arguing that open source approaches can help organisations retain platform flexibility while meeting privacy requirements.

 Strategic openness, he said, would act as an insurance policy against supplier risk by giving companies choice, protecting budgets from vendor-driven cost swings and helping them adapt to technologies that have yet to emerge.